 Clearly, these nearly inseparable processes are both important.
 Many digital marketing experts argue about which aspect of search engine marketing is most essential to boosting website visibility, and ultimately, to boosting profit.
 According to study by HubSpot, 70-80% of search engine users are only focusing on the organic results, which leaves the remaining 20-30% clicking on ads or taking another action.
 However, SEO organic search rankings take time and on-going effort to rank for each keyword that you are targeting.
 With a PPC campaign, you can target as many keywords as you would like and be up within the same day.
 Also included in PPC campaigns is the ability to advertise on Social Media Networks which further expands the company’s reach.

-While every company should have a long-term SEO strategy that will constantly increase their rankings through the years, often the most effective digital marketing tactic depends on the business in question and their specific goals.
-If a business is looking to bring in new leads from search engine results that are extremely competitive, running a PPC campaign can serve their ads right along with companies who have dominated the search engines for years.
-A company with a young, pop-culture-loving market might benefit more from social media ads, while a technical or mechanical company might rely on blog posts to educate and engage customers.
+Every company should have a long-term SEO strategy that will constantly increase their rankings through the years.
+However, sometimes businesses need quicker results.
+This is why effective digital marketing tactic depend on the business in question and their specific goals.
+When running a PPC campaign in addition to an SEO campaign, a business can compete with search engine results that are extremely competitive.
+When running a PPC campaign, ads are served right along with companies who have dominated the search engines for years.
+In addition, company with a young, pop-culture-loving market might benefit more from social media ads, while a technical or mechanical company might rely on blog posts to educate and engage customers.

 Ultimately, the landscape of the internet and digital marketing industry is constantly changing.
 Mobile search was practically non-existant 10 years ago, but now mobile devices make up roughly 52% of paid search click volume.
 Instead of trying to find the “best” strategy, focus on changing with the times and using a digital marketing strategy that makes sense for your unique brand.